foundry-rs/book/src/reference/cast/cast-wallet-import.md

-## cast wallet import
+## probe wallet import

 ### NAME

-cast-wallet-import - Import a private key into an encrypted keystore
+probe-wallet-import - Import a private key into an encrypted keystore

 ### SYNOPSIS

-`cast wallet import` [*options*] _account_name_
+`probe wallet import` [*options*] _account_name_

 ### DESCRIPTION

 Import a private key into an encrypted keystore.

-If no _keystore-dir_ is specified, it will be saved in the default `~/.foundry/keystores`, so it can be accessed through the `--account` option in methods like `forge script`, `cast send` or any other that requires a private key.
+If no _keystore-dir_ is specified, it will be saved in the default `~/.foxar/keystores`, so it can be accessed through the `--account` option in methods like `spark script`, `probe send` or any other that requires a private key.

 ### OPTIONS